xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 [Retroarch][Retroarch on sniper].

-If it is useful to run in a newer container during development, the *Steam Linux Runtime - sniper* compatibility tool can be used to achieve this.
+If it is useful to run in a newer container during development, the *Steam Linux Runtime 3.0 (sniper)* compatibility tool can be used to achieve this.

 #### <span id="soldier">Native Linux games targeting Steam Runtime 2 'soldier'</span>